proxmox/ceph/ceph/doc/mgr/telemetry.rst

    ceph telemetry enable channel all ceph telemetry disable channel all

-Note that telemetry must be on for these commands to take effect.
+Note that telemetry must be enabled for these commands to take effect.

 List all channels with: